-Healthy veins work when their one-way valves keep your blood flowing back to your heart.
-Weakened or damaged veins are unable to efficiently push the blood up to your heart, often leading to blood pooling in your veins.
-As more blood begins to pool in your leg veins, you may start to see or feel the symptoms of vein disease, including varicose veins.
+Healthy veins have tiny, one-way valves that pump blood back to your heart.
+Weakened or damaged veins are unable to efficiently circulate blood, especially against gravity, often leading to blood pooling in leg veins.
+As more blood begins to pool, you may start to experience symptoms of vein disease, including varicose veins.
 Additional symptoms include leg swelling, cramping, itching, and fatigue.

-It is a misconception that varicose veins are only a cosmetic issue.
+It is a common misconception that varicose veins are only a cosmetic issue.
 Underlying venous insufficiency and poor circulation can lead to chronic, daily pain.
-This chronic pain can lead to people avoiding activities that require an extensive amount of time standing or walking.
-Without treatment, they can become worse and cause uncomfortable or painful symptoms such as:
+Varicose veins left untreated can make it difficult to stand for prolonged periods of time, walk for long distances, and participate in normal daily activities.
+Without treatment, varicose vein symptoms can become even worse over time.

 - Aching or tired legs

-- Leg pain that goes away when you walk or raise your legs
+- Leg pain that is alleviated when you walk or elevate your legs

 - Dry or itchy skin

-- Not being able to stand for extended periods of time
+- Difficulty standing for extended periods of time

-- Leg wounds that are slow or non-healing
+- Leg wounds that are slow to heal or non-healing

 - Numbness or tingling in legs

-- Venous ulcers: Varicose veins left untreated can lead to the development of open wounds or sores on your legs or ankles that occur when blood continues to pool in your veins.
-They may start off as a slow-healing break in the skin and typically get worse over time.
-The area can be tender around the wound, exude discharge, and lead to infection.
+- Venous ulcers: Varicose veins left untreated can lead to the development of open wounds or sores on the legs or ankles.
+Venous ulcers may start off as a slow-healing break in the skin and get worse over time.
+The area can be tender, exude discharge, and become infected.

-- Skin Discoloration: Untreated vein disease can cause your skin to become dry, hardened, or discolored.
+- Skin discoloration: Untreated varicose veins can cause your skin to become dry, hardened, or discolored.
 People with skin discoloration may notice areas of their calves, thighs, or ankles becoming tinted brown, purple, or dark blue.
-In some cases, it may look like a bad bruise.
+In some cases, it may look like deep bruising.

-- Deep Vein Thrombosis (DVT): This is a condition that occurs when blood clots in one of the body’s deep veins, usually in the legs.
+- Deep vein thrombosis (DVT): This condition occurs when a blood clot develops in the deep venous system, usually in the legs.
 Blood clots can cause symptoms like pain, swelling, discoloration, cramping, or warmth to the affected area.
-If the blood clots break loose, they can travel through your bloodstream and enter your lungs causing a pulmonary embolism (PE).
-This very serious condition can look like vein disease, which is why it is essential to monitor your symptoms and talk to your doctor.
+If DVT becomes dislodged, it can travel through your bloodstream to your lungs, causing pulmonary embolism (PE).
+This is a life-threatening condition that requires emergency treatment.